News

 3 min

-The ECB met on 17 April to decide on monetary policies for the Eurozone: what happened to interest rates?
-Here the results
+The ECB met on 18 December to decide on Eurozone monetary policies: what happened to interest rates?
+Here are the results.

-The European Central Bank meeting on Wednesday, 17 April 2025, saw the twenty-six members of the Governing Council meet to discuss, among other things, monetary policies in the Eurozone.
-On the table were decisions on cutting interest rates, complicated by Donald Trump’s recent announcements on tariffs.
-What are the results?
+The European Central Bank meeting on Thursday, 18 December 2025, saw the members of the Governing Council gather to discuss, amongst other things, monetary policies for the Eurozone.
+On the table were decisions regarding interest rates.
+So, what happened?

-Wednesday, 17 April, Frankfurt.
-The Governing Council of the European Central Bank announced its monetary policy decision for the euro area.
-As expected by most analysts, the ECB cut its three key interest rates.
-Accordingly, the rate on the primary refinancing operations falls to 2.40%, the rate on the marginal lending facility to 2.65% and the rate on deposits at the central bank to 2.25%, effective from 23 April 2025.
+Thursday, 18 December, Frankfurt.
+The Governing Council of the European Central Bank announced its decision regarding monetary policy for the Eurozone.
+As most analysts anticipated, the ECB kept its three key interest rates unchanged.
+Consequently, the deposit facility rate remains stable at 2%, the main refinancing operations rate at 2.15%, and the marginal lending facility rate at 2.40%.

 Related Article